BeTomorrow/sync-wording-dart/README.md

 ### Sheet names

-If your GoogleSheet document contains many sheets, all the sheets will be considered as valid input sheet.
+If your Google Sheets document contains many sheets, all sheets will be considered as valid input sheets.
-If you only want to use a subset of these sheets, you can specify the sheet-names needed as input
+If you only want to use a subset of these sheets, you can specify the sheet names needed as input:

 ```yaml
 sheetNames: ["Commons", "MyApp"]